ThorbenKuck/NetCom2/README.md

 ## Currently...

-*The Version 2.0 is beeing release!
-As soon as maven-central catches up, it will be available.*
+*The Version 2.0 has been release!*

-Also, the tests are not within this package.
+The unit tests are not within this package.
 They will be back with the next security upate.

 If you want to migrate to the new Version, check out our [V.2 Migration Guide](https://github.com/ThorbenKuck/NetCom2/wiki/V.2-Migration-Guide)